 Data Protection Officers and their role

 Data protection isn’t a one-shot deal and it’s important to continuously monitor, reinforce and improve your data protection practices.
-As a public body, schools need by law to appoint a Data Protection Officer (DPO) whose role it is to:
+As a public body, schools need by law to appoint a An independent data protection expert whose role includes the monitoring of internal compliance, advising on data protection obligations and acting as a contact point for data subjects and the supervisory authority....
+(DPO) whose role it is to:

 The DPO Centre works with over 120 schools and educational establishments in both the state and private sectors.
 We also work with specialist SEN schools and several large further education colleges.